 - pen and scratch paper

-- computer with spreadsheet software for editing and a printer with some paper in it
+- computer with spreadsheet software or Google Sheets for editing and a printer with some paper in it

-- freezer inventory template (you’ll need to save a copy of this file to your computer before you can edit it)
+- freezer inventory template (you’ll need to make a copy of this file before you can edit it)